zMyrddin/Jan-T1A2/readme.md

 ### Footer
 This will contain icons for Social Media
-At the moment Linkedin seems to not find my page
+At the moment Linkedin seems to not find my page even if I'm using the actual link they provide. definitely sus.

+### Nav Bar
+Nav bar to get around the site

+### Body
+The main content of the pages

 ## Pages

 ### Home
 Home Page.
-Displays welcome image and welcome text.
+Displays welcome image and welcome text. fun little tidbit, the image changes if it's a different size!

 ### Projects
 Stuff that is full of lorem ipsums. e.g. a box of Java with lorem ipsum text, same with HTML box. same with python box.
 Will try out using grid in this page.